TomislavPavkovic/outlier-detection/preprocessing/README.md

 Parameters for the scripts should be specified in preprocessing_config.yaml file.
 Parameters are explained in the comments.

 The scripts are dataset specific because of the folder structure and naming.
-It is adapted to the dataset used for this project containg TotalSegmentator project's ground truth and it's predictions and German national cohort's predicted Abdomen segmentation, for other dataset main functions might need adaptation while other functions are universal.
+It is adapted to the dataset used for this project containg TotalSegmentator project's ground truth and it's predictions and German national cohort's predicted Abdomen segmentation.
+For other dataset main functions might need adaptation while other functions are universal.